PremchandGat/U-BOOT-RPI/readme.md

 196 packages can be upgraded.
 Run 'apt list --upgradable' to see them.
 </pre>
 </details>

+# Part-1 Building U-BOOT and using on RPI 3B+

 ### Clone __U-BOOT__ source code using git command
 > `prem@Ubuntu:~/Desktop/U-BOOT-RPI$` ***git clone https://github.com/u-boot/u-boot.git***